 Google has made its position clear: AI-generated content is not inherently penalized, but low-quality content is.
-The problem is that most AI output falls squarely into the "low-quality" bucket — not because the information is wrong, but because the writing is generic, predictable, and indistinguishable from a million other pages.
+With over 80% of Google searches now ending without a click (zero-click searches) and AI Overviews appearing in 35% of queries, the bar for content that earns traffic has never been higher.
+Most raw AI output falls squarely into the "low-quality" bucket — not because the information is wrong, but because the writing is generic, predictable, and indistinguishable from a million other pages.
 If you are using AI to produce SEO content, the tool you use to humanize that output matters more than you think.

 Why Raw AI Content Hurts Rankings